 My coach helped me discover and communicate my vision for my business.
 I know I have a talent for dental procedures, but I’ve also got a talent for organizational strategies, and with coaching I’ve realized that I have a certain visionary talent, too.

-Since starting coaching, I have begun to consider myself a business person, not just a dentist.
-My whole perspective about what I am at this point in my career has changed dramatically.
+Since starting EMyth, I’ve begun to consider myself a business person, not just a dentist.
+My whole perspective about who I am at this point in my career has changed dramatically.
 I’m still a dentist, but that’s not where my focus is anymore.
 My focus is now on running my business.

 Topics: Client Stories